|Alpaca Origins||Alpaca Types||Alpaca Fibre|

-Alpacas do not spit in the usual sense (like llamas) but normally splutter air and some saliva.
+Alpacas do not spit in the usual sense (like llamas) but splutter air and saliva.
 It is mostly reserved for other alpacas during disputes or asserting authority but occasionally a person can be caught in the 'cross-fire'.
 When severely angered, an alpaca can regurgitate its rumen contents (a pungent acidic slurry of grass) and project it forcefully at their target.
 Happily, this is unusual.

 Fencing for alpacas serves more to keep predators such as dogs out and alpaca groupings apart rather than keep alpacas in.
 Alpacas rarely challenge fences but intact males may rear up onto one when in close proximity of females and crias may try to go through a fence when they are first weaned from their mothers.

 Most New Zealand fencing types are suitable, from standard 8-wire sheep fencing to post and batten, are all very acceptable.
 Barbed wire should not be used as it causes injuries and can get caught up in the fleece.
 Thick fleeces are a good insulation layer and make electric fencing largely ineffective.
 Moreover, electric wires can be a danger, particularly to crias.
 The recommended height for alpaca fencing is 1.2 metres.